 A) Employees and retirees can enroll in GIC coverage any time during the year with proof of involuntary loss of coverage elsewhere.
-You must inform us within 30 days of the loss of coverage.
-Otherwise, you must wait until annual enrollment, which takes place in the spring.
+You must apply with the GIC Enrollment/Change form and attach proof of involuntary loss of coverage.
+These materials must be received at the GIC within 60 days of the loss of coverage.
+Otherwise, you must wait until Annual Enrollment, which takes place in the spring.

 Q) How do I change my address?

 A) It's important to keep your address up to date with both the GIC and the post office so that you receive important information about your benefits.
 Be aware that if you do not let both the GIC and the post office know of your address change, the address the GIC has on file for you could be replaced by the address the post office has on record, as required by U.S. Postal Service regulations.
 Additionally, any address changes you give to your health plan may be overwritten by the GIC's records.
 To process an address change, take the following steps:

 - Employees and Retirees - visit your local post office, or go to the U.S. Postal Service website to submit an address change.

 - Employees - advise the GIC Coordinator in your benefits office of an address change; your Coordinator will give you a form to complete and return.